br-mat/annoying-plant/README.md

 - [**Resistor:**](https://en.wikipedia.org/wiki/Resistor) A resistor is a passive electrical component that implements electrical resistance as a circuit element.
 In electronic circuits, resistors are used to reduce current flow, adjust signal levels, to divide voltages and many other uses. <br>
 The resistance value of the part is given in ohm. <br>
 *Example:*  Limiting the amount of current flowing through LED's or Pulling Wires to a certain level while not shorting the circuit.
 For example, if something needs a signal default High on the input it can be realized with a Pull-up resistor to the supply voltage.
 This prevent a short circuit if the pin is switched low.
 - [**Transistor:**](https://en.wikipedia.org/wiki/Transistor) The electronic equivalent of a switch.
 With two main categories, MOSFET  and Bipolar.
-Both of them comes with N- and P-doped variants.
+Both come with N- and P-doped variants.
 The range of application is wide.
 They can be used as amplifier or simply as switches.
 For our purpose only the use of as switch (in saturation) is relevant. <br>
 *Example:* Using an Npn bipolar transistor we could switch High currents directly from the source.
 Without risk to damage a Pin of the microcontroller due to overload.
 - [**Diode:**](https://en.wikipedia.org/wiki/Diode) Is an electrical component that allow current to flow only in one direction. <br>
 *Example:* Often used as rectifiers.
 A special case among diodes are LED, when current flows through them they emit light of a certain wave length.
 - [**Capacitor:**](https://en.wikipedia.org/wiki/Capacitor) Capacitors are Conducting plates parallel to each other.
-They are able to draw energy from a source and store it.
+They can draw energy from a source and store it.
 Inside the two metal plates separated by a non-conducting substance.
 When activated, a capacitor quickly releases electricity in a tiny fraction of a second. <br>
 *Example:* They can be used to flatten fluctuation supply.
 Placed close to the supply Pins of any IC (integrated circuit) a capacitor stabilize the IC’s voltage supply.

 </p>